 All glycosaminoglycans, excepting hyaluronan, contain sulfate groups and are covalently bound to polypeptides.
 Proteoglycans are molecules consisting of a polypeptide covalently bound to one or more glycosaminoglycan molecules (see below).
 Chondroitin sulfate is composed of repetitions of N-acetylgalactosamine - glucuronic acid and is abundant in cartilage and nervous tissue Dermatan sulfate is made up of repetitions of glucuronic acid (or iduronic acid) plus N-acetyl-galactosamine.
 Keratan sulfate contains repetitions of N-acetyl-glucosamine and galactose, with different kind of sulfation depending on the monosaccharide.
 Heparan sulfate is synthesized by most cells, and is essential for the basal lamina.
 It can be found linked to the cell surface by CD44v3 receptor, chemically bond to glycosyl phosphatidylinositol of cell membranes, and free in the extracellular matrix as part of proteoglycans like perlecan or agrin and to type XVII collagen.
 All these glycosamioglycans have many negative electrical charges that make frequent associations with chemocines or growth factors, laminins and fibronectins.
 Heparin is a heparan sulfate derivate release by mastocytes and used as anticoagulant.
 Heparin consists of repetitions of N-acetyl-glucosamine plus glucuronic acid (or iduronic acid), with different chemical bindings than those of hyaluronan.
 All these glycosaminoglycans are chemically linked to polypeptides and form macromolecular structures known as proteoglycans.

-Proteoglycans are molecules composed of a polypeptide and one or several sulfated glycosaminoglycans attached by chemical bindings.
+Proteoglycans are molecules composed of a polypeptide and one or several sulfated glycosaminoglycans attached by chemical bindings (Figure 2).
 They are found in every animal tissue.
 Almost every cell may synthesize proteoglycans, and then they are released, incorporated in the plasma membrane or stored in internals vesicles.
 They are essential molecules of the pericellular space.
 Proteoglycans are assembled inside the cell.
 The polypeptide is synthesized in the endoplasmic reticulum, where some monosaccharides are also added.
 However, the elongation of the glycosaminoglycan chains, as well as the addition of sulfate groups, occurs in the trans domain of the Golgi complex.
 Most of the proteoglycans are exocytosed to the extracellular space, but some of them will be part of the plasma membrane, where they are inserted among the fatty acid chains of lipids thanks to a sequence of hydrophobic amino acids of the polypeptide